Sparrow0hawk/sparrow0hawk.github.io/content/blog/2023-06-18-jekyll-calendar.md

 Title: Making a calendar website with Jekyll and GitHub pages

-# Making a calendar website with Jekyll and GitHub pages

 Recently, I've been working on a Jekyll-based GitHub Pages site that presents a paginated list of upcoming events.
 It also builds on the [CodeRefinery git-calendar](https://github.com/coderefinery/git-calendar) tool to generate